Rokiis1/roadmap/3.Module/express_server.md

 1. **Route Path:** In combination with a request method, a route path defines the endpoints at which requests can be made.

-2. **Route Handlers:** Functions that execute when a route is matched.
-These can be a single function, an array of functions, or combinations of both.
+2. **Route Handlers:** Functions that execute when a route is accessed.
+Handlers can be callbacks or middleware functions.

 3. **Route Parameters:** Parameters are variable parts of a route path.
 They can be used to capture dynamic values at specific positions in the route path.